AudioKit/AudioKit/README.md

 ### About Us

-Objective-C Sound was initially conceived by Aurelius Prochazka and Adam Boulanger and primarily programmed by Aurelius Prochazka.
+AudioKit was initially conceived by Aurelius Prochazka and Adam Boulanger and primarily programmed by Aurelius Prochazka.

 http://aure.com/

 http://adamboulanger.com/

-We use Objective-C Sound at our company, Hear For Yourself, to build sonically rich programs for a variety of different applications.
+We use AudioKit at our company, Hear For Yourself, to build sonically rich programs for a variety of different applications.